JarkkoPFC/meshlete/README.md

 # License

-All the code in this project is licensed under MIT license.
+Meshlete is licensed under MIT license.
 See [LICENSE](LICENSE) for details.